Lord-of-Waffles/InfoSec24/Week1Homework.md

    * **T**ransfer **-** Shift responsibility to another entity.
    * **A**ccept **-** Do none of the above, as they are not valid.
 The risk/threat is accepted to be tolerable.

-4. At the end, its important to consider whether the solutions devised in the previous phases are enough.
+4. At the end, it's important to consider whether the solutions devised in the previous phases are enough.
 Here a few important questions to ask:
    * Does the DFD accurately reflect the system?
    * Have all the threats been identified?
    * For each identified risk, has a response strategy been agreed upon?